 Myanmar Research Network (MRN)

-The Myanmar Research Network was created in 2019 by researchers from SSPS (ADS and Political Science) and School of Geography, and now includes over 60 members including academic staff and students across the University of Melbourne.
+The Myanmar Research Network was created in 2019 by researchers from SSPS (Anthropology and Development Studies and Political Science) and School of Geography, and now includes over 90 members including academic staff and students across the University of Melbourne.

 Migration in the 21st century is a pervasive and diversified phenomenon, outgrowing its name.
 Settler migration remains an Australian issue of great consequence.
 The word ‘mobility’ was therefore added to reflect the contemporary variety of human movements.
 The fast-growing phenomenon of professionals in temporary migration and the swelling international student numbers are just two of the ‘new’ types of mobility.